-There's a feeling of satisfaction seeing the term "fake charity" become commonplace with Cancer Research UK almost invariably associated with that term, co-joined with the British Heart Foundation.
+There's a feeling of satisfaction seeing the term "fake charity" become commonplace with Cancer Research UK almost invariably associated with that term, co-joined with the British Heart Foundation and British Lung Foundation.
 David Craig has written a book on the subject entitled "The Great Charity Scandal" and gives a few examples in his blog (12).

 I see that over the past 3.5 years Cancer Research UK has divested itself of ASH (Scotland) as well as the Centre for Tobacco Control at Stirling University.
 Tobacco Tactics is no longer supported financially by CRUK; that now comes under the umbrella of "The Tobacco Control Research Group" and includes the re-branded "UK Centre for Tobacco and Alcohol Studies" (13).
 They're now paid for by the Medical Research Council, Government bodies (namely the Department of Health - directly or through their fronts) and Charities.
 In short, apart from window dressing by charities, the whole lot's been handed over to the public purse.